How to Get Out of Credit Card Debt Fast

 Home equity loan

 A home equity loan is guaranteed by your home.
 That means if you fail to repay the loan, you could lose the home.
 This is a financial safety net for the lender.
-The result is that home equity loans could be easier to qualify for than other types of credit.
-Also, the interest rates tend to be lower than for other borrowing options, which could make them an excellent tool for debt consolidation.
+The result is that home equity loans could be easier to qualify for compared to other kinds of loans.
+Also, the interest rate tends to be lower than other borrowing options.
+That makes them an excellent tool for debt consolidation under the right circumstances.

 A home equity loan could diversify your credit mix in a way that helps your credit record.